LogtalkDotOrg/logtalk.org/_pages/learning.md

 [Learn X in Y minutes Where X=Logtalk](https://learnxinyminutes.com/docs/logtalk/)

+Although this short tutorial is a recommended starting point for new users for a quick overview, be aware that some of the examples will not work as-is in Logtalk 3.x (a pull request have been submitted).

 Note that the Logtalk distribution includes HTML versions of the user manual, the reference manual, and the APIs documentation.
 Documentation can also be browsed at: